rmeloamaro/docs/docs/administration/install/system-requirements.md

 Rundeck is a Java-Servlet based server and therefore requires the Java runtime.

 As of version 5.x, Java 11 is required.
 Java must be installed prior to running the install process.
-[Open JDK](http://openjdk.java.net/) and [Sun/Oracle](https://java.com/) JVMs are supported.
 Ensure the JAVA\_HOME environment variable is defined properly in your environment before running the launcher.
 Installers will use the java found on your path.
 See [Setting JAVA\_HOME](/administration/maintenance/startup.md#setting-java_home) if you want to run a different version of java.

 Verify your Java version to check it meets the requirement: